Jason-B-Jiang/where-is-iss/README.md

 # Where is ISS?
-Hourly ISS position tracking and statistics with Docker and AWS
+Hourly ISS position and speed tracking through AWS
 Set-up steps below currently work and are to deploy the following to your AWS account:
 - S3 buckets required for input / output
 - Docker image required for Lambda function to ECR